maingidenis/HomeServices/XAMPP_INSTALLATION_GUIDE.md

    - Click on the `homeservices` database (left sidebar)
    - Click **"Import"** tab at the top
    - Click **"Choose File"**
-   - Select `database_updates.sql` from your HomeServices folder
+   - Select `home_services.sql` from your HomeServices folder
    - Scroll down and click **"Import"**
    - Wait for "Import has been successfully finished" message ✅